Nick Fortes Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 23rd-ranked team ERA among all league pitching staffs (4.45).
+- The Red Sox's 4.47 team ERA ranks 23rd among all league pitching staffs.

-- Red Sox pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (104 total, 1.3 per game).

-- Ort (1-1) pitches for the Red Sox to make his second start this season.
+- Bello makes the start for the Red Sox, his 13th of the season.
+He is 5-4 with a 3.27 ERA and 62 strikeouts in 66 2/3 innings pitched.

-- In his most recent appearance -- in relief on Sunday -- the righty tossed scoreless two-thirds of an inning against the Chicago White Sox while surrendering one hit.
+- The right-hander's last appearance was on Saturday against the Chicago White Sox, when he tossed 6 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.